CEA-MetroCarac/PySSPFM/doc/README.md

         'dir path in pars': '',
         'ind maps': ind_maps,
         'mask': None,
+        'revert mask': False,
         'show plots': True,
         'save': False,
     }
 ```

 <p align="justify" width="100%">
 &#8226 File Management: For input, the algorithm requires the directory generated after the second processing step.
-It can be supplemented with the respective folders: <code>properties</code> for ferroelectric properties, <code>nanoloops</code> containing measurements in the form of nanoloops (generated after the first processing step), and the text file containing measurement and processing parameters, <code>results/parameters.txt</code>.<br>
+It can be supplemented with the respective folders: <code>properties</code> for ferroelectric properties, <code>nanoloops</code> containing measurements in the form of nanoloops (generated after the first processing step), and the text file containing measurement and processing parameters, <code>parameters.txt</code>.<br>
 &#8226 Measurement selection parameters<br>
 &#8226 Mask Parameters<br>
 &#8226 Save and Plot Parameters: Pertaining to the management of display and the preservation of results. <br>